When you need to edit just one file without creating or loading the whole project in PyCharm, you can use the LightEdit mode.

 PATHas described in Command-line interface.pycharm -e -w myfile.txt

 By default, PyCharm does not provide a command-line launcher.
-For information about creating a launcher script for PyCharm, see Command-line interface.pycharm.sh -e -w myfile.txt
+For more information about creating a launcher script for PyCharm, refer to Command-line interface.pycharm.sh -e -w myfile.txt

 You can find the script for running PyCharm in the installation directory under bin.
 To use this script as the command-line launcher, add it to your system